Debunking identity politics in the context of a multicultural society

 They desperately needed that leverage because by the 1980s, when the Vietnam brou ha ha had died down after the discreditable ‘peace dividend’ after-parties on the killing fields of Cambodia and the ‘re-education’ camps of Vietnam (and the subsequent 3 million refugee exodus), they no longer had a mass/class following that they could mobilize to confront capitalism directly through grass roots action on a large enough scale to matter.

-But the really big mother opportunity the libertarian white humanists just couldn’t resist was the chance to use a captive community of lost souls for a really brutal social experiment to test the infallibility of the unfettered libertarian ideal….and completely trashed what was left of those communities, while they were about it (See following).
-And the spirit of that campaign was absolutely identical to the other libertarian experiment being rolled out at the same time; i.e., the transnational privatizing deregulatory push towards free markets, whose effects have been equally devastating.
+But the really big mother opportunity the White Wokes just couldn’t resist was the chance to use a captive community of lost souls for a really brutal social experiment to test the infallibility of the unfettered (unconditional rights stripped of responsible and accountable adult agency) libertarian ideal….and completely trashed what was left of those communities, while they were about it (See following).
+And the spirit of that campaign was absolutely identical to the parallel commercial/industrial experiment being rolled out at the same time; i.e., the transnational privatizing and deregulatory push towards free and unfettered markets, whose effects have been equally devastating.

 The liberal ideological pushers in New Zealand couldn’t colonize the Maori colonial narrative to anything like the same extent as the aboriginal one, because the Maori were robustly assertive interlocutors (persons who takes part in a dialogue or conversation ) who (unlike Australian aboriginals) responded to European influence and power with considerable energy, curiosity, enterprise and aggression.
 And while they still lost the bulk of their land (retaining only three out of sixty-six million arable acres, concentrated mainly on the North Island, which was, as of 1950, about half what it should have been on an overall pro rata population basis), they were not without some political leverages or articulate modern tertiary trained leadership of their own to mediate their interests.
 They did not and do not need Pakeha to tell their stories for them.